 Like I said, there are lots of reasons.
 If it’s pain, have your horse checked.
 If you’re a Super Stars of Horse Training member, be sure to watch this month’s video when you get it.
 It’s all about pain – one of the most overlooked and underestimated pieces of the horse training puzzle.

 If it’s fear or perhaps anticipating having to work, try this.
 Go in the pen with the lead rope and halter in hand.
 Also, have your sweat scraper ready.
 (A sweat scraper is a teardrop-shaped tool with small teeth and a handle.
-See also this article with horse training tips.

 Make sure the teeth aren’t sharp) Once you catch your horse put on the halter.
 Then pull out your secret weapon…the sweat scraper.
 Gently yet firmly brush him with it.
 That’s all you’re gonna do…brush him.
 Talk to him real nice like too.
 Now do the other side.
 When you’re done, remove the halter and maybe stretch your horse a little